-In 1850 I was removed from Bombay to Kharabad, a small town at the western foot of the Ghauts between Bombay and Puna; and here I made the acquaintance of with a coiled rope over his shoulder.
-Mr. Framji Jijibhai, a Parsee gentleman of most agreeable manners.
-He and I were near neighbors, and being brought much into contract with each-other through business matters, quickly became fast friends.
-Unlike most of his race, Mr. Jijibhai exhibited no great love for jewellery, and I never knew him to wear any ornamental trinkets save a certain ring, which was never absent from the little finger of his left hand.
-This ring which was of gold, was of the most exquisite Eastern workmanship, and contained a large opal of extraordinary beauty.
+In 1850 I was removed from Bombay to Puna; and here I made the acquaintance of with a coiled rope over his shoulder. near neighbors, and being brought much proached the dokhma and flung one end of into contract with each other through busi- the rope, to which was attached a bent ness matters, quickly became fast friends. piece of iron, intended to act as a grapnel Unlike most of his race, Mr. Jijibhai ex- over the parapet.
+The first attempt was. hibited no great love for jewellery, and I unsuccessful, for in hustling in the stock of never knew him to wear any ornamental the rope the iron fell back to the trinkets save a certain ring, which was never ground.
+A second and a third absent from the little finger of his left hand. trial also resulted in failure; but This ring which was of gold, was of the at the fourth essay the improvised grapnel most exquisite Eastern workmanship, and | caught firmly.
+The next minute the man contained a large opal of extraordinary was swarming up the rope, and quickly disbeauty.
 I am no great judge of precious appeared over the parapet.
-Before many than I could any other part of my body. stones; but the gem was certainly one of seconds had elapsed, he reappeared, and the finest of its kind that I have ever seen, and the adornment of Mr. Jijibhai's little finger must have represented a value of some hundreds of pounds in our money.
+Before many stones; but the gem was certainly one of seconds had elapsed, he reappeared, and the finest of its kind that I have ever seen, slid down by the same means he had asand the adornment of Mr. Jijibhai's little cended.
+To shake the grapnel loose from finger must have represented a value of some hundreds of pounds in our money.